Live coverage

 Provider, rocket, pad, and booster history tied to this launch.

-0-100 score for how likely the jellyfish effect is to be visible from your location.
+Smile Patch0-100 score for how likely the jellyfish effect is to be visible from your location.

-A visible jellyfish plume is unlikely from this location.
+A visible jellyfish-style plume is not expected from this viewpoint under the current model.

 0 = very unlikely to see it.
 100 = best setup.